Over $25.5 MILLION INVESTED

 $75,000

 Educational Pathways Academy’s mission is to build innovative programs to improve the academic, social and emotional well-being of students with language-based learning disabilities.
-NCEF funding supports an Outreach Reading Therapist and student scholarships.
+NCEF funding supports an Outreach Reading Therapist and student scholarships

 • First Tee